 - Share stories about change and why it works.
 “Nothing breeds success like success,” says Onderick-Harvey.
 “Tell the stories at company events and recognize middle and front-line leaders who are looking ahead and identifying opportunities.
 Show that the status quo is not enough anymore.”

-If technology change is looming for your business and you want the rewards to outweigh the risks, consider the modern data experience from Pure Storage and create your own paradigm shift.
+If technology change is looming for your business and you want the rewards to outweigh the risks, consider how upgrading your tech foundation with simple data storage from Pure Storage can help you create your own paradigm shift.